-The assumption under this protocol is that Secondary Effects may occur because of project activities.
-However, the amount of Secondary Effects is dependent on how much harvesting occurs on the Project Area relative to the baseline scenario.
+The risk that Secondary Effects may be occurring is calculated in this protocol.
+However, the magnitude of risk of Secondary Effects is dependent on how much harvesting occurs on the Project Area relative to the baseline scenario.
 This protocol considers the impacts of shifting harvest activities over the project life.
-Improved Forest Management Projects, where harvesting is anticipated to be an ongoing activity over the project life, are anticipated to increase harvest levels over time compared to baseline management due to improved stocking and growth levels and harvesting closer to an optimal age to enhance forest productivity.
-However, Secondary Effects must be reported annually due to the risk that Secondary Effects may be occurring in any given year.
+As discussed above, since the baseline is a representative scenario of legally permissible and financially feasible growth and harvesting regimes in the absence of a project, baseline pools, including those used to quantify the risk of Secondary Effects, are normalized across the baseline period (i.e., 100 years).
+The risk of Secondary Effects for the project are thus considered in relation to such normalized baseline harvesting.
+Improved Forest Management Projects, where harvesting is anticipated to be an ongoing activity over the project life, are expected to increase harvest levels over time compared to baseline management due to improved stocking and growth levels and harvesting closer to an optimal age for forest productivity.
+However, this SSR must be reported annually due to the risk that Secondary Effects may be occurring in any given year.